mrochon/b2csamples/Policies/BatchMigration/Readme.md

-# Password reset with login_hint
+# Batch migration with email-initiated password reset

-Journey to support batch user migrations.
-After creating user data in B2C, uusers could be sent to this journey via an email link.
-The link would include the user's email as *login_hint*.
-The user would then use the journey to initiate OTP authentication and be able to set the password.
-The journey does not allow the user to change the email (of course, the value of the login_hint may be modified in the url itself so this is more of convenience then security feature).
+Application creates b2C users using a csv file as input.
+Users are created with a random password and sent an email (using SendGrid) with link to a pasword reset policy.
+The policy expects to get user's email address in the *login_hint* parameter and does not allow the user to change it in the UI (though of course, the user could have manipulated the login_hint itself so this is more of convenience than security feature).

 ## Adding sample to your policy set